ndepalma/jlo/README.md

-jlo - use liblo in Java applications
+jlo extended - use liblo in Java applications
 ====================================

+NOTE: This version is a forked, extended version from the one in 7890/jlo.

+Updates:
+* Includes support for both UDP and TCP in both client and server
+* Enumeration support for the protocols for a cleaner interface
+* More working function calls into the lower level liblo library

 liblo is a great OSC library: